dnidever/bozepy/docs/gettingstarted.rst

  - :func:`~bozepy.phot.daodetect`: DAO source detection.
  - :func:`~bozepy.phot.aperphot`: Perform circular aperture photometry on image.
  - :func:`~bozepy.phot.morphology`: Calculate centroids and morphology of sources.

+spec
+====

+:mod:`~bozepy.spec` is a module that has a number of spectroscopy routines.

+ - :func:`~bozepy.spec.trace`: Trace the position and width of a spectrum.
+ - :func:`~bozepy.spec.boxcar`: Boxcar extract a spectrum.
+ - :func:`~bozepy.spec.extract`: Extract spectrum using Gaussian fits.
+ - :func:`~bozepy.spec.emissionlines`: Detect peaks in comparison lamp spectra and fit Gaussians to them.
+ - :func:`~bozepy.spec.gaussfit`: Fit a single Gaussian to data.
+ - :func:`~bozepy.spec.matchlines`: Match two lists of wavelengths.
+ - :func:`~bozepy.spec.continuum`: Calculate the continuum of a spectrum.